-Companies typically double contributions to employee retirement savings when adding a Cash Balance plan
+Companies typically increase contributions to employee retirement accounts 50% or more when adding a Cash Balance plan to an existing 401(k)

-- 6.6% of pay average employer contribution to non-owner employees in companies with both Cash Balance and 401(k) plans. - 3.7% of pay average employer contribution to non-owner employees in companies with 401(k) only.
+- 6.9% of pay average employer contribution to non-owner employees in companies with both Cash Balance and 401(k) plans. - 4.7% of pay average employer contribution to non-owner employees in companies with 40(k) only.

-Typically, Cash Balance plans require employers to contribute 5% to 8% of pay to non-highly compensated employees in order to contribute larger amounts for the owners.
-This is often more than double the contribution employees receive at firms with 401(k) alone.
+Cash Balance plans require employers to contribute 5% to 8% of gross annual pay to nonhighly compensated employees in order to pass IRS fairness testing, due to the larger amounts contributed for owners.
+The two plans are cross-tested and contributions to employees are usually made through the profit sharing plan.
+In many cases, employer contributions are 50% higher or even double the amount employees receive at firms with a 401(k) only.